-In January 2014, KTZ Express and the operator of the Lianyungang Port entered into a Joint Venture Agreement to construct and develop a new terminal at the Lianyungang Port.
-The new terminal, on which construction has already started, will have container, warehousing, cold storage and processing capacity.
+In January 2014, KTZ Express and the operator of the Lianyungang Port entered into a Joint Venture Agreement to construct and develop a new terminal at the Lianyungang Port, which is due to start in the second quarter of 2014.
+The new terminal will have container, warehousing, cold storage and processing capacity.
 The objective is to facilitate the shipment of Kazakhstan goods to other points in the Far East, as well as to bring goods to Kazakhstan from the Far East by overland modes of transportation, primarily by railways.
-See "- Business Operations of the Group - Multimodal Transportation and Logistics Services" and "- International Joint Ventures and Projects".
+See "- Business Operations of the Group - Multimodal Transportation and Logistics Services"; "Business of the Group - Business Operations of the Group - International Joint Ventures and Projects".